shikhar3295/nodejs-mysql-crud/README.md

 # nodejs-mysql-crud

-This project connects a nodejs express app to a MySQL database and creates/deletes an entry based on the inputs
+This project connects a nodejs express app to a MySQL database and creates/deletes an entry based on the inputs!

 #### Screen shot